Bolesław V the Chaste: Struggle with Konrad

-Konrad I of Masovia until his death attempted to realize his ambition to become high duke and ruler of Kraków.
+Konrad I of Masovia, until his death, attempted to realise his ambition to become high duke and ruler of Kraków.
 In 1246, together with his son Casimir and supported by Lithuanian and Opole troops, he attacked Lesser Poland again.
-In the Battle of Zaryszów the troops of Bolesław were defeated.
+In the Battle of Zaryszów, the troops of Bolesław were defeated.
 The duke of Kraków lost Lelów, but Kraków and Sandomierz managed to resist.
 The lack of funds for war forced Bolesław to take some properties of his wife, Kinga, which were paid only on 2 March 1257 during a meeting at Nowy Korczyn, when she received the district of Stary Sącz.
-In the autumn of 1246 was brought the final solution to the conflict when Bolesław retook Lelów.
+In the autumn of 1246, the final solution to the conflict was when Bolesław retook Lelów.
 Konrad died on 31 August 1247, but his son Casimir continued the fight.

-During 1254-1255 Bolesław sought the release of Siemowit I of Masovia and his wife, Pereyaslava, who were captured by his brother Casimir.
+During 1254-1255, Bolesław sought the release of Siemowit I of Masovia and his wife, Pereyaslava, who were captured by his brother Casimir.
 They were finally released in the spring of 1255 after lengthy negotiations.
-In 1258 Bolesław the Pious started a long and destructive war against Casimir and his ally Świętopełk (Swantopolk) II for the castellany of Ląd.
-Bolesław the Chaste joined in the Greater Poland coalition against the duke of Kuyavia.
+In 1258, Bolesław the Pious started a long and destructive war against Casimir and his ally Świętopełk (Swantopolk) II for the castellany of Ląd.
+Bolesław the Chaste joined the Greater Poland coalition against the duke of Kuyavia.

-Between 29 September and 6 October 1259 Bolesław the Chaste, together with Bolesław the Pious, sacked Kujawy.
+Between 29 September and 6 October 1259, Bolesław the Chaste, together with Bolesław the Pious, sacked Kujawy.
 A peace treaty was finally concluded on 29 November 1259.
 In 1260, Casimir I took over the fortress of Lelów.
-On 12 December during a meeting at Przedbórz, Bolesław the Chaste mediated the dispute between Casimir and Siemowit, which ended in a mutual treaty.
+On 12 December, during a meeting at Przedbórz, Bolesław the Chaste mediated the dispute between Casimir and Siemowit, which ended in a mutual treaty.